kobebuckley/naruto_web_dev/README.md

 # using a starter base html,css, and javascript template based on asking chatGPT for a project idea related to naruto the anime.

+# what are web dev projects for naruto the anime that would be great for a portfolio?
+Makiing a new file for ideas